bipinkrish/Speech-to-Text-Bot/README.md

 # Speech-to-Text-Bot

-A Telegram Bot that can Generate text from a Speech
+A Telegram Bot that can Generate Text from a Speech

 ---